ergoplatform/ergodocs/docs/mining/emission.md

 ## Why 97,739,924 ERGs?

-The maximum supply of 97,739,924.5 ERGs was determined based on a pre-agreed smart contract that controls emission in Ergo.
+The maximum supply of 97,739,924.5 ERGs was determined by a pre-agreed smart contract that controls emission in Ergo.
 The goal was to create a simple emission curve with a total limited supply close to 100 million Ergs, to be completed within 8-10 years.

 This specific amount was chosen to cover the initial genesis state, including: